Ayurveda the

 ta is

-best used in vatika and paittika conditions, and
+best used in va칣tika and paittika conditions, and

-is often contraindicated in kaphaja conditions.
-Both
+is often contraindicated in kaphaja

 majja?being the heaviest and most nourishing

 of the oils.
-Generally speaking, snehana therapy
+Generally speaking, snehana

-should only be undertaken when the weather is warm
+should only be undertaken when the weather is

-and the sky is clear, and is avoided in both very hot and
+and the sky is clear, and is avoided in both

 very cold weather.

-Snehana consists of both external and internal
+consists of both external and internal

-therapies, ensuring that there is a complete penentration
+therapies, ensuring that there is a complete

 of the oils throughout the entire body.
-The following
+The

 details both external and internal snehana.